Textualize/textual/docs/guide/layout.md

     In the example above, setting the `column-span` of `#two` to be 3 (instead of 2) would have the same effect, since there are only 2 columns available (including `#two`'s original column).

 We can similarly adjust the `row-span` of a cell to have it span multiple rows.
-This can be used in conjunction with `column-span` — a cell can span multiple rows _and_ columns.
+This can be used in conjunction with `column-span`, meaning one cell may span multiple rows and columns.
 The example below shows `row-span` in action.
-We again target widget `#two` in our CSS, and add a `row-span: 2;` declaration.
+We again target widget `#two` in our CSS, and add a `row-span: 2;` declaration to it.

 === "Output"